Explicit rank bounds for cyclic covers: Proof of the main theorem

 By the above the result holds if $\chi(G_0) < 0$, so we may assume $\chi(G_0) = 0$.
 Assuming that $S$ has minimal complexity among all surfaces dual to $\phi$, it follows that $G_0$ has one vertex and one edge; i.e.~$S$ is connected and non-separating.
 This assertion is proved in the final two paragraphs of the proof of Theorem 3.4 of \cite{DFV}.
 Here the \textit{complexity} of $S = S_1\sqcup \hdots \sqcup S_k$, where each $S_i$ is connected, is defined as $\chi_- S = \sum_{i=1}^k \max\{-\chi(S_i),0\}$.
 The Thurston norm $\|\phi\|$ of $\phi$ is by definition equal to $\chi_- S$ for $S$ dual to $\phi$ with minimal complexity.

 $G_0$ is the underlying graph of a \textit{graph of spaces} decomposition of $M$ in the sense of \cite[p.~155]{ScoWa}, with vertex space $X = \overline{M-(S\times[-1,1])}$ and edge space $S\times[-1,1]$.
-There is an associated action of $\pi_1 M$ on a tree $T$, without involutions, such that each vertex stabilizer is conjugate to $\pi_1(X)$ and each edge stabilizer to $\pi_1 S$ for some component $S_0$ of $S$.
+There is an associated action of $\pi_1 M$ on a tree $T$, without inversions, such that each vertex stabilizer is conjugate to $\pi_1(X)$ and each edge stabilizer to $\pi_1 S_0$ for some component $S_0$ of $S$.
 See \cite[pp.~166--167]{ScoWa}, also \cite{Serre} and \cite{Tretkoff}.
-This is what we call ``the action on a tree determined by $S$''.
+This is what we call ``the action on the $\pi_1 M$-tree determined by $S$''.

-$S$ is not the fiber of a fibration $M\to S^1$ (if it were then $p$ would be homotopic to a fibration, contradicting our hypothesis on $\phi$), and since it is non-separating it is not a semi-fiber.
+We know that $S$ is not the fiber of a fibration $M\to S^1$ (if it were then $p$ would be homotopic to a fibration, contradicting our hypothesis on $\phi$), and since it is non-separating it is not a semi-fiber.
 Corollary \ref{cylinders} therefore asserts that the $\pi_1 M$-action on $T$ is $(14g-12)$-acylindrical, where $g$ is the genus of $S$.
 This property is inherited by each subgroup $\Gamma_n=\phi^{-1}(n\mathbb{Z})<\pi_1 M$.
 By construction the graph $\Gamma_n\backslash T$ has $n$ vertices and edges, so the result follows directly from Weidmann's theorem upon noting that $\|\phi\| = 2g-2$.\end{proof}